ssbc/patchlite/README.md

 When you load the page again, you will be loading your feed from your local `sbot` over a WebSocket, it will take some time.

+If you want to change your key or remote configuration, enter `/config` in the "location bar" (top-right text field).

 ## license

 AGPL-3.0